veracruz-project/veracruz/COMPONENTS.markdown

 This document describes all of the major current Veracruz components, and their purpose.
 If adding a new component, please make sure to update this document so that we can keep track of what everything does.
-We largely use Mexican States to name our components.

 ## Components of the Veracruz trusted runtime